FMXExpress/WindowsHTMLtoPDF/README.md

 # WindowsHTMLtoPDF

 Project converts from HTML to PDF.
 It uses the internal TWebBrowser which wraps the Microsoft Edge browser for a PDF viewer inside the application.
+It uses the pdflayer API to conver from HTML to PDF.

 The WebView2Loader.dll must be included at the same location as the EXE for the Microsoft Edge browser to function.